 ED provides a special allowance to lenders participating in the FFEL Program Stafford, PLUS, SLS, and Consolidation student loan programs.
 Special allowance is paid based on a rate that is established quarterly.
-This rate is based on averages calculated from the rates of certain U.S. Treasury Bills, Financial Commercial Paper or one-month LIBOR depending on the disbursement date of the loans and the issuance date of the financing obligations.
+This rate is based on averages calculated from the rates of certain U.S. Treasury Bills, Financial Commercial Paper or one-month LIBOR (after 6/30/23 SOFR) depending on the disbursement date of the loans and the issuance date of the financing obligations.
 All FFEL loans held by VSAC receive special allowance based on one-month LIBOR.

 ED restricts student loan interest revenue for loans first disbursed after April 1, 2006.
 VSAC is required to return borrower loan interest in excess of the special allowance formulae rates for certain FFEL Program Stafford, PLUS, and Consolidation loans.
-The return of interest totaled \$757 and \$5,154 in 2023 and 2022, respectively, and is reflected as a reduction of interest and fees on student loans in the Statements of Revenues, Expenses and Changes in Net Position.
+The return of interest totaled \$77 and \$757 in 2024 and 2023, respectively, and is reflected as a reduction of interest and fees on student loans in the Statements of Revenues, Expenses and Changes in Net Position.